2020 Country Reports on Human Rights Practices: Mongolia

-According to NGOs, seminomadic herders reported some private and government- owned mining interests interfered with their access to traditional pasturelands.
-Some herders reported they were forced to relocate after their pastureland was sold and mining companies denied them access to water wells.
-In one case the government confiscated land that had been illegally seized by a mining company, returned it to state ownership, and made it available for use by local herders.
+According to NGOs, seminomadic herders reported some private and government-owned mining interests interfered with their access to traditional pasturelands.
+Some herders reported they were forced to relocate after their customary access to pastureland and water resources was blocked by mining and farming companies.

 The law prohibits such actions, and there were no reports the government failed to respect these prohibitions.